64 Easy & Creative November Marketing Ideas (+Examples!) for 2021

 - Donate a portion of your proceeds to the Movember Foundation

 - Of course, don't forget to use the #movember hashtag

-This is important for any month of the year, but especially in November because of Small Business Saturday (which we'll get to later in this post).
+Having an optimized Google business listing is important for any month of the year, but especially in November because of Small Business Saturday.
+Here's what you can do:

 - Provide your Thanksgiving Hours.

 - Upload pictures of any November- or Thankgiving-themed products or services.

 - Create Google posts about Thanksgiving, Black Friday, or Small Business Saturday promotions,